TITLE 68: PROFESSIONS AND OCCUPATIONS

 B) Accounting (Governmental)

-3) Verifiable CPE is objectively confirmed by a CPE sponsor, including, but not limited to, attending, developing, teaching or presenting CPE.
+3) Verifiable CPE is learning activities that include, but are not limited to, attending, developing, teaching or presenting CPE that can be independently confirmed by a CPE sponsor.

 A) Verifiable CPE shall: